Lay an egg … Lay an egg … Lay an egg …

 Likewise, the public may demand that schools provide a continuous record of discrete and comparable outputs from children, then further mandate these be done on universal and shrinking timelines.
 But parents and educators who wish to foster thriving and adaptive learning cultures must find ways to safeguard children’s internal and hard-to-name processes.

-Our children are diminished as able actors in the world every time we hurry them along the primrose path … every time we deny their authority to influence and increasingly self-direct their own interactions with environment and culture … every time we fail to hold ourselves accountable for honoring their biologically ordained need to be the architects of their own wheel house.
+Our children are diminished as able actors in the world every time we hurry them along the primrose path … every time we deny their authority to influence and increasingly self-direct their own interactions with environment and culture abd get the naturally occurring feedback for their choices … every time we fail to hold ourselves accountable for honoring their biologically ordained need to be the architects of their own wheel house.

 Illustrations shamelessly screenshotted from the IG oeuvre of the brilliant @davidshrigley